felwag/photoreceptor-pattern-analysis/README.md

 - [Demo Run](#6_Workflow-for-a-demo-run)

 # 1_Overview
 This macro intends to analyze the photoreceptor pattern in the retina.
-It has been applied to human retinal organoids immunofluorescence-stained for Müller glia markers (SLC1A3+RLBP1) and imaged en face.
+It has been applied to human retinal organoids immunostained for Müller glia markers (SLC1A3+RLBP1) and imaged en face.

 The following parameters of the pattern are analyzed by the macro:
 - Cell classification into 3 types with different sizes